vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 ## Objectives:- After this course you should be able to:

 - Sequence a library on a Oxford Nanopore MinION sequencing device
-- Understand Nanopore Sequecning and the data it generates
+- Understand Nanopore Sequencing and the data it generates
-- Analyse sequecning data in galaxy
+- Analyse sequencing data in [Galaxy](https://usegalaxy.eu/)

 ## Provided Materials:- These materials are provided in the course cost